Homepage / Bullion Coins: UK Bullion / UK Queen's Beasts Silver

 The Red Dragon of Wales:

-The Red Dragon, of the Queen’s Beasts, was an emblem of Owen Tudor, a claim to Welsh heritage that was carried on by his son, who would become Henry VII.
+The Red Dragon of the Queen’s Beasts was an emblem of Owen Tudor, a claim to Welsh heritage that his son carried, who would become Henry VII.

-Dragons are one of the most recognizable of Europe's mythical beasts, it is viewed as a frightening but wise and dominating creature.
+Dragons are one of the most recognizable mythical beasts; they are frightening but wise and dominating creatures.

 2018 - The Unicorn of Scotland